-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 2.2 Action: Development of Professional Growth Pathways Need: Educators require ongoing professional development to effectively meet the diverse needs of all students, fostering an engaging and supportive learning environment.
-Scope: LEA-wide Providing professional growth pathways for all educators ensures a high-quality educational experience for every student, including unduplicated students.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Development of Professional Growth Pathways Need: Educators require ongoing professional development to effectively meet the diverse needs of all students, fostering an engaging and supportive learning environment.
+Scope: LEA-wide experience for every student, including unduplicated students.
 This school wide action supports the continuous improvement of teaching strategies that directly benefit these groups by enhancing educators' skills and knowledge.
-Increased Confidence and Integration of New Strategies by staff, and retention rates of participating staff, which indirectly reflect the improved educational environment for unduplicated students.
+Strategies by staff, and retention rates of participating staff, which indirectly reflect the improved educational environment for unduplicated students.
 2.3 Action: Enhancement of Professional Development for Live Instruction Need: Effective live instruction requires specific pedagogical skills, particularly to engage unduplicated students who may have varied learning needs and preferences.
-Scope: LEA-wide Enhancing professional development for live instruction across the LEA ensures that all educators are equipped to deliver engaging, high-quality live instruction that caters to the diverse needs of all students, including unduplicated groups.
+Scope: LEA-wide Enhancing professional development for live instruction across the LEA ensures that all educators are equipped to deliver engaging, high- quality live instruction that caters to the diverse needs of all students, including unduplicated groups.
 This approach is crucial for maintaining student engagement and improving learning outcomes.
 Expansion of Professional Development Opportunities focusing on live instruction, and improvement in staff confidence in job performance, particularly in engaging and instructing unduplicated students effectively.
-2.4 Action: Development of Social and Emotional Support Systems Need: Unduplicated students, particularly foster youth, English learners, low-income, and homeless students, face significant socio- This action develops an LEA-wide system to increase access to and improve the consistency and targeting of social and emotional resources and interventions (Action 2.4).
-While available to all, the system is designed with specific components, such as dedicated counselor support and tailored interventions (including LREBG-funded staffing), that are principally directed towards and intensified for unduplicated students Awareness of Socio- Emotional Resources, Expansion of Synchronous Support Opportunities
+2.4 Action: Development of Social and Emotional Support Systems Need: Unduplicated students, particularly foster youth, English learners, low-income, and homeless students, face significant socio- emotional barriers impacting their educational success.
+This action develops an LEA-wide system to increase access to and improve the consistency and targeting of social and emotional resources and interventions (Action 2.4).
+While available to all, the system is designed with specific components, such as dedicated counselor support and tailored interventions (including LREBG- funded staffing), that are principally directed towards and intensified for unduplicated students to address their unique and heightened socio- Awareness of Socio- Emotional Resources, Expansion of Synchronous Support Opportunities